 - Loss of sensations (inability to feel touch, pain, vibrations, and temperature) in the hands and feet

 Neuropathy can also be caused by diabetes, liver disease, malnutrition and/or vitamin B and E deficiency, chronic alcohol use, and advanced age.
-If you’re experiencing neuropathy, experts say that cognitive behavioral therapy seems to be the most effective, non-medication way to manage the symptoms.
-Exercise, yoga, chiropractic care, acupuncture, and massage may also relieve symptoms.
-Be sure to tell your therapist or chiropractor about your neuropathy symptoms before they begin any treatments or services.
+If you’re experiencing neuropathy.
+Exercise, yoga, acupuncture, and massage may relieve symptoms.
+Physical therapists can heopl with balance and occupatinal therapists can help improve hand function.